 Watermelon Juice that’s refreshing, naturally sweet and satisfying!
-Make your favorite watermelon juice in 5 different flavors with my easy recipes.
+Make your favorite watermelon juice in 5 different combinations with my easy recipes.
 It is a perfect beverage on a hot day, after a workout, or any time you want to refresh yourself.
 With its high water content, watermelon is a perfect fruit for juicing.
-The fact that it tastes delicious is a great reason you should be making it at home.
+The fact that watermelon juice tastes delicious is a great reason you should be making it at home.

 Of course, eating watermelon is a great way to enjoy it, and we can’t dispute its great taste, texture and versatility.
 Turning the fruit into juice is really simple and offers an option for those who are looking for a terrific beverage.